 SET pgpro_multiplan.auto_tracking = off;

-A query execution plan can be modified using optimizer variables, pg_hint_plan hints if the extension is enabled, or other extensions that allow changing the query plan, such as aqo.
-For information on compatibility of pgpro_multiplan with other extensions, see Section G.3.9.
+Modify the query execution plan, if necessary.
+You can do this using configuration parameters, pg_hint_plan hints if this extension is enabled, or other extensions that allow changing the query plan, such as aqo.
+For information on compatibility of pgpro_multiplan with these extensions, see the Compatibility with Other Extensions section.

-All frozen plans are stored in the pgpro_multiplan_storage view.
+All fixed plans then can be accessed in the pgpro_multiplan_storage view.

-The example below illustrates how to use frozen plans.
+The example below illustrates how to add a frozen plan.

 EXPLAIN (ANALYZE, COSTS OFF, TIMING OFF)